From Absorption to Action: How Bioavailability Impacts Your Wellness

 Why is Bioavailability Important?

 When you invest in a product, you want to ensure your body absorbs and uses as much of it as possible.
-The higher the bioavailability, the more effective the product, assuming it is of a reasonable quality in the first place.
+The higher the bioavailability, the more effective the product.
 By contrast, low bioavailability means you may need a higher dose to achieve the desired effects.
-In this scenario, that 3,000 mg of hemp oil suddenly doesn’t seem like great value!

 Also, products with higher bioavailability ensure you get the most out of your purchase, reducing the need to consume more to experience benefits.
 By maximising bioavailability, you’re more likely to experience the desired effects.